hussainbiedouh/symsync/readme.md

 3. Select your target directory using the Browse button 🔍
 4. Click "Create Links" to start the process
 5. The application will create links and continue monitoring for changes
-6. Minimize to system tray to keep running in background

 ## 💡 Use Cases